DigiXArt/HomeServiceEnvironment/services/service-router/README.md

 * "SERVICE-NAME": "ADDRESS"

 This allows us to deploy multiple copies of this router using different target services for the same name.
-That way we could easily build a test envi
+That way we could easily build a test environment for certain services, or do A/B te